fetzerms/cryptboot-ssh/README.md

 #### Manual unlocking

 If the keyserver should be unreachable for whatever reason, you will be dropped into the `(initramfs)`-shell after a few minutes.
 From here you will be able to unlock your encrypted partition manually using a password.
+For this to work it is critical, that *CRYPTSETUP=y* has been set, before creating the initramfs image or else the cryptsetup won't be available in initramfs emergency shell.

 ```bash
 (initramfs) cryptsetup open /dev/sda5 sda5_crypt